santanupattanayak/santanupattanayak.github.io/_posts/2025-07-14-Contraction-Mapping-and-Convergences-in-Machine-Learning.md

 $$ \max_{i} \lvert 1 - \eta\lambda_{i} \rvert$$

-and this norm should be less than 1 for contraction mapping and subsequent convergence of the gradient descent.
+  and this norm should be less than 1 for gradient descent to be a contraction as subsequently gurantee convergence.